bfollek/aoc_20_rb/README.md

 ## Day 1 - done

 For part 2, my first solution was a brute force triple loop.
 It ran fast enough.
-Then I added a simple optimization based on the data: If the sum of the two outer loops is already over the target sum, skip the third loop.
+Then I tried a simple optimization based on the data: If the sum of the two outer loops is already over the target sum, skip the third loop.
 That improved performance a couple of orders of magnitutude:

 ```bash
 day_01 (main)$ ./benchmark.rb